Katson-com/docs/docs/centralq-chat/telemetry.md

 ### <a id="PY0073CHC"></a>PY0073CHC - Community Knowledge Found
 This event is triggered when Community Knowledge is found for the question.
 Question text is included in the event, as well as Community Knowledge metadata.

+### <a id="PY0074CHF"></a>PY0074CHF - Positive Feedback
+This event is triggered when a user submits positive feedback for the answer.
+Answer text is included in the event, as well as the conversation history and sources used to generate the answer (with text and metadata).

+### <a id="PY0075CHF"></a>PY0075CHF - Negative Feedback
+This event is triggered when a user submits negative feedback for the answer.
+Answer text is included in the event, as well as the conversation history and sources used to generate the answer (with text and metadata).

 ## Telemetry Data Compliance